JoshHyde9/BRAP-stutututu/README.md

 ## TODO

-- Upgrade to tailwind v4
-- Work out why getting session on server doesn't work
+- [x] Work out why getting session on server doesn't work
   - Seems like credentials are not being sent to the server via better-auth api.
 Had to make own requests [which can be seen here](/apps/web/lib/get-server-session.ts)